When 10 Kenyan seafarers flew out to Mozambique in August reportedly to board a ship on a long voyage to Iran, they had no clue what lay ahead.

 “Iran has been the subject of trade sanctions on the international scene and it is probable that the ship’s customers pulled out at the last minute,” he said.

 Cases of abandonment of seafarers have been common, and according to Mwangura they have particularly been on the rise in the last five years.
 He said by the end of last month 14 new cases of seafarer abandonment had been recorded internationally.
-Last year, a total of 791 merchant mariners aboard 44 vessels were abandoned.
-Fifteen out of 44 cases were resolved by end of that year.

 “The abandonment of ship and crew by a ship owner, either following ship arrest by or detention, has become commonplace today,” Mwangura said.